tekknolagi/isdt/lecture-notes/3-bld.md

 }
 ```

-Using the Clang C compiler, we transformed this input from C into x86\_64
+Using the Clang C compiler, we can transform this input from C into x86\_64
-assembly language.
+assembly language[^intermediate-representations].
 The output looks like this:

+[^intermediate-representations]: In fact, inside Clang there are many different
+    compilers that are responsible for transforming textual C to an abstract
+    syntax tree (AST), from the AST to LLVM, and from LLVM to asssembly.

 ```nasm
 factorial:                              ; @factorial